farlee2121/DevEssentialsBlog/content/posts/Language Limited Though/2020-10-22-Multiple-Input-Types.md

 - Design Thinking
 - Pivotal Insights
 math: true
+title: Type Safety with Multiple Valid Input Types
 ---

-# Type Safety with Multiple Valid Input Types

 Sometimes a constructor or function can naturally accept multiple types.
 The classic solution to this is overloading.
 The problem is overloading can combinatorially expand for every multi-typed parameter.